sainandan2004/Horus-2.0_A-1-Launchpad/README.md

    ```bash
    cd Horus-2.0_A-1-Launchpad
    ```
-3. Install the required libraries: (Make sure you have python 3.x in your device)
+3. Install the required libraries (Make sure you have Python 3.x on your device):
    ```bash
    pip install pandas
    ```